matmaer/chezmoi-mousse/README.md

 > Don't run the python command in a `chezmoi cd` invoked shell, unless you want to test.

-On the command line, clone the repository at the latest stable release:
+On the command line, clone the repository at the latest tagged version:

 `git clone --branch latest https://github.com/matmaer/chezmoi-mousse.git`